samuelandersoncodes/kidomart/README.md

 - Integrate input validation and error handling to ensure that users can only select valid size options and input a valid quantity within the specified range.

 - Test the product customization feature thoroughly to ensure its functionality, responsiveness and compatibility across different devices and screen sizes.

+**Sprint 8**

+#### Shopping Cart Management

+##### User Story

+As a shopper, I want to view all the items in my shopping cart so that I can ensure that my order is accurate before making a purchase.

+##### Acceptance Criteria

+- The shopping cart page should display a comprehensive list of all the items added to the cart, including their names, prices, quantity, colour and size variations if applicable.

+- The shopping cart page should include options to update quantities, remove items, or continue shopping.

+- The shopping cart page should provide clear instructions and options for users to edit quantities, remove items, or proceed to checkout as needed.

+##### Tasks

+- Design and implement a user-friendly shopping cart interface that displays a list of all added items and their corresponding details.

+- Develop a shopping cart management system that allows users to update quantities, remove items or continue shopping seamlessly.

+- Implement a tax and total cost calculation feature that dynamically updates the total cost based on the selected items and quantities in the shopping cart.

+- Integrate a responsive design approach to ensure that the shopping cart interface is accessible, responsive and user-friendly on all screen sizes.

+- Test the shopping cart functionality rigorously to ensure its accuracy and compatibility across different devices and screen sizes.